silverjana/SEI-project3-Earthbnb-backend/README.md

 #### Day 3
 Frontend: We created route paths and components pages, connected the pages together with navigate() and buttons, and successfully deployed to Netlify.
-Backend: I coded the review controller
+Backend: I coded the review controller, linked it to the router, and debugged some errors that prevented db access from the browser.
+We then attempted to deploy backend to heroku with some errors
 ![create review](https://i.imgur.com/4Axxwk5.png)
-, linked it to the router, and debugged some errors that prevented db access from the browser.
-We then attempted to deploy backend to heroku with some errors

 #### Day 4-5 (weekend)